Living with it: Volvo S60 T8

 Report 4: Is it fit for families?

-There’s always the suspicion with the Volvo S60 T8 that this £55,000 plug-in hybrid saloon car might hold more appeal for fleet buyers than private ones.
-Plug-in hybrids have become a popular option as fleet vehicles for their significant Benefit-in-Kind company-car tax advantages, compared to purely petrol or diesel compact executive saloons with similar performance, are significant and that handsome saloon body seems a bit more at home in the office car park than at the supermarket.
+Before we lived with our Volvo S60 T8, there was a suspicion that this £55,000 plug-in hybrid saloon car might hold more appeal for company car buyers than private ones.
+Plug-in hybrids have become a popular option as fleet vehicles for their significant Benefit-in-Kind company-car tax advantages, compared to purely petrol or diesel compact executive saloons with similar performance.
+It's why we thought perhaps that handsome Swedish saloon body seems a bit more at home in the office car park than at the supermarket.
 Plus, Volvo offers the V60 estate to cater for buyers whose needs are more centred around family life than pounding the motorways on business trips, and the V60 is available with plug-in hybrid power too.

 It’s all backed up by the numbers, too; Volvo reports that 70% of S60 T8 sales in the UK go to fleet customers.
 And yet, our time with the saloon serving mainly as a family car has shown it to be quite a bit more practical than you might think.
 Despite the hybrid technology, there’s still a decent 390 litres of boot space.
 That’s 52 litres less than non-hybrid S60 models and 139 litres less than the V60 – which has the same boot size whether you get a plug-in one or not.
 There’s no spare wheel available on the S60 T8 (you can get one as an option on other S60s) and nowhere to put your charging cables except the black holdall supplied by Volvo that sits in the main boot area.